 We currently depend on Oil States for a number of administrative functions.
 Prior to the completion of the spin-off, we will enter into agreements with Oil States related to the separation of our business operations from Oil States.
 These agreements will be in effect as of the completion of the spin-off and will govern various ongoing relationships between Oil States and us, including the extent, manner and timing of our dependence on Oil States for certain administrative services, primarily related to information technology resources, following the completion of the spin-off.
 Under the terms of these agreements, we are entitled to the ongoing assistance of Oil States only for a limited period of time following the spin-off.
 For more information regarding these agreements, see "Arrangements Between Oil States and Our Company" and the historical combined and pro forma financial statements and the notes thereto included elsewhere in this information statement.
-All of the agreements relating to our separation from Oil States will be made in the context of a parent-subsidiary relationship and will be entered into in the overall context of our separation from Oil States.
+All of the agreements relating to our separation from Oil States.
 The terms of these agreements may be more or less favorable to us than if they had been negotiated with unaffiliated third parties.
 See "Risk Factors-Risks Related to the Spin-Off."